opencitations/oc_graphenricher/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This tool is divided in two part: an Enricher component responsible to find new identifiers and adding them to the graph set, and an InstanceMatching component responsible to deduplicate any entity that share the same identifier.
+This tool is divided in two part: an Enricher component responsible for finding new identifiers and adding them to the graph set, and an InstanceMatching component responsible for deduplicating any entity that share the same identifier.
 ### Enricher
 The enricher iterates each Bibliographic Resources (BRs) contained in the graph set.
-For each Bibliographic Resources (BRs) (avoiding issues and journals), get the list of the identifiers already contained in the graph set and check if it already has a DOI, an ISSN and a Wikidata ID:
+For each Bibliographic Resources (BRs) (avoiding issues and journals), get the list of the identifiers already contained in the graph set and check if it already has a DOI, an ISSN, a Wikidata ID and an OpenAlex ID:
-- If an ISSN is specified, it query Crossref to extract other ISSNs
+- If an ISSN is specified, query Crossref to extract other ISSNs
-- If there's no DOI, it query Crossref to get one by means of all the other data extracted
+- If there's no DOI, query Crossref to get one by means of all the other data extracted
-- If there's no Wikidata ID, it query Wikidata to get one by means of all the other identifiers
+- If there's no Wikidata ID, query Wikidata to get one by means of all the other identifiers
+- If there's no OpenAlex ID, query OpenAlex to get one by means of all the other identifiers

 Any new identifier found will be added to the Bibliographic Resource (BR).

 Then, for each Agent Role (AR) related to the Bibliographic Resource (BR), get the list of all the identifier already contained in its linked Responsible Agent (RA) and:
-- If doesn't have an ORCID, it query ORCID to get it
+- If it doesn't have an ORCID, query ORCID to get it
-- If doesn't have a VIAF, it query VIAF to get it
+- If it doesn't have a VIAF, query VIAF to get it
-- If doesn't have a Wikidata ID, it query Wikidata by means of all the other identifier to get one
+- If it doesn't have a Wikidata ID, query Wikidata by means of all the other identifier to get one
-- If the Responsible Agent (RA) is related to a publisher, it query Crossref to get its ID by means of its DOI
+- If the Responsible Agent (RA) is related to a publisher, query Crossref to get its ID by means of its DOI

 Any new identifier found will be added to the RA related to the AR.